Introduction ↑ Back to top

 You can also upload your store’s logo right away in a simple step.

 Finally, you can easily display a prominent notice across all pages of your store.
-Note that the visibility of this notice and its place on your store will be affected by the choice of theme.
+Note that the visibility of this notice and its place in your store will be affected by your theme choice.
+You can leave it blank in case you don’t want to display a store notice.

 Set up shipping ↑ Back to top